sdbuchanan/HtB-Writeups-Retired/writeup/writeup.md

 ### Root Flag

 Time to PrivEsc.
-It’s a linux box, so first things first lets get my favorite recon script to the box – I copied raw from github:
+It’s a linux box, so first things first lets get my [favorite recon script](https://github.com/rebootuser/LinEnum) to the box and run it (for the sake of brevity I shortened it to only what is relevent):

 ```console
 jkr@writeup:~/tmp$ touch linenum.sh